 Real debaters love to drop analogies into their arguments to illustrate a point.
 One way to put them off guard is to use your own.
 But just make sure your analogies don’t actually make sense – the more confusing the better.

-“Did you just call me a pregnant elephant?
-I take offense at that!”
+Did you just call me a pregnant elephant?
+I take offence at that!

-“There are people who don’t believe in the Holocaust too.
-Should we lock them up as well?”
+There are people who don’t believe in the Holocaust too.
+Should we lock them up as well?

-“No, I don’t see what…”
+No, I don’t see what…

-“Oh, you’re an apologist for the Nazis now.
-Like I’d listen to anything you have to say!”
+Oh, you’re an apologist for the Nazis now.
+Like I’d listen to anything you have to say!

 5. Move the goal posts

-If you feel you’re about to lose the argument, ditch defending yourself altogether.
+If you’re about to lose the argument, ditch defending yourself altogether.
 Accuse your opponent of over reacting to a trivial issue.
-Makes his long highly researched post seem silly.
-Try to win the forum or the chat room over by pretending to be the calm guy who just wants everyone to get along and characterizing your opponent as the one taking everything way too seriously.
-I mean who puts that much thought and research into a bulletin post anyway.
-This method works even if it was you who started the debate with a call of ‘Bring it on fatboy!”
+This make his or her long and highly researched post seem silly.
+Try to win the crowd over by pretending to be the calm one who just wants everyone to get along, instead characterising your opponent as the one who’s taking everything way too seriously.
+Who puts that much thought and research into a bulletin board post anyway?
+They should get a life.

 6. Have the last word

-As mentioned at the beginning, winning an online stoush is not about convincing the opponent to agree with a point of view.
+As mentioned at the beginning, winning an online stoush is not about convincing an opponent to agree with a point of view.
 It is about having the last word.
 The one who stops posting responses first is the loser.

-If your opponent decides to end the debate by ‘agreeing to disagree’, it is a trap.
+If your opponent decides to end the debate by “agreeing to disagree”, it’s a trap.
 Remember Chamberlain and Hitler at Munich – appeasement leads to war.
-If he offers to shake hands and move on, come back with an attack.
-Find some point from early on in the debate and dredge it up.
-Twist his willingness to move on into an admission of failure.
+So, if your opponent offers to shake hands and move on, come back with an attack.
+Find a point from early in the debate and dredge it up by only slightly rewording it to appear like a new point.
+Everyone may have forgotten that the premise of this recycled point was roundly refuted three weeks ago.
+Or twist the opponent’s willingness to move on into an admission of failure.

 7. If all else fails…

 Let Battle Commence …

 Well, not really.
-You might get barred from the room and your only friends will be basement dwelling smelly young men with laptops, but at least everyone will know your avatar and fear you.
+You might get barred from the forum or group and your only friends will be basement-dwelling smelly young men with laptops and mood disorders.